Gitnaseem745/unify/README.md

 # Contact Management App
+**Note:** Demo Image Contact Data Is Fake! and Final Project Design Differs Slightly from Figma.

 ![demoImg](https://github.com/Gitnaseem745/unify/blob/main/src/assets/demoImg.png)

 A Contact Management web app built using **Vite** and **React**, with **Firebase** as the backend for managing contacts.
 This app allows users to add, update, delete, and favorite their contacts, while maintaining the contact data in a Firebase Firestore database.

 ---